 Despite its hands and facetted hour markers putting the new watch dangerously close to the similarly styled Chronoswiss Pacific model that was first unveiled in 2011, the Mido Commander Datoday makes a strong impression.

 Unlike many sporty timekeepers of the last five years that tried to appeal to your sub-consciousness with their oversized bodies and deliberately heavy bracelets, this particular watch comes in a compact stainless steel case that measures only 40 millimeters in diameter.
-Combine this with its set of short lugs and you get yourself a watch that will fit well even extremely narrow wrists making it a true “unisex” timekeeper.
+Combine this with its set of short lugs and you get yourself a watch that will fit well even on extremely narrow wrists making it a true “unisex” timekeeper.

 Thanks to its hair-thin, mirror-polished bezel, the dial opening still looks large leaving enough space for the finely shaped hour and minute hands, as well as for a day/date indicator at 3 o’clock.